docsforadobe/premiere-plugin-guide/docs/universals/sweetpea-suites.rst

 App Info Suite
 ================================================================================

-Useful for plug-i that are shared between different applications, such as After Effects plug-ins, Premiere exporters, transmitters, and importers, where it may be important to know which host, version, or language the plug-in is currently running in.
+Useful for plug-i that are shared between different applications, such as After Effects plugins, Premiere exporters, transmitters, and importers, where it may be important to know which host, version, or language the plug-in is currently running in.
 Note that this suite is not available to AE effects running in AE.

 This suite provides the host application and version number.
 For a version such as 6.0.3, it will return major = 6, minor = 0, and patch = 3.
 See PrSDKAppInfoSuite.h.